evkx/evkx.github.io/content/models/skoda/elroq/elroq_50/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 490 liters (17.3 CU FT).
 With the rear seat folded down, this expands to 1610 liters (56.9 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
+Roof rails are standard for easy mounting of a roof box or rack.

 The vehicle’s maximum weight is 2200 kg (4850 lbs), with a base weight of 1650 kg (3638 lbs).
 This allows for a maximum load of 550 kg (1213 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.